astropy/astropy/docs/uncertainty/index.rst

          [0.19391617, 1.50899902]])

-The covaraiance structure is much less apparent by eye, and this is reflected in significant discrepencies between the input and output covariance matrix.
+The covariance structure is much less apparent by eye, and this is reflected in significant discrepancies between the input and output covariance matrix.
 In general this is an intrinsic trade-off using sampled distributions: a smaller number of samples is computationally more efficient, but leads to larger uncertainties in any of  the relevant quantities.
 These tend to be of order